 ACODB is only available within the FAA network and accessible only by FAA employees and contractors.
 It is designed for FAA ARP employees to research, record, and report information related primarily to potential compliance issues at U.S. airports.
-These records track possible airport violations of federal obligations by airport sponsors.
+These records track possible violations of federal obligations by airport sponsors.
 FAA employees and contractors may use ACODB to track compliance issues before a Part 16 complaint is filed.
 ACODB is used to record the correspondence, documentation, and findings related to informal complaints.
-The Office of Airports regional and district offices typically intake these informal complaints and related questions where, a member of the public/airport sponsor/ (complainant) has an issue with the airport sponsor and files an informal complaint with the Office of Airports regional offices by email, mail, or telephone.
+The Office of Airports regional and district offices typically intake these informal complaints when a complainant has an issue with the airport sponsor and files with the ARP regional offices by email, mail, or telephone.
 The substance of the complaint is based on an airport and not an individual.
 There is no specific set of required information that must be included in the complaint when it is filed.
-The type of PII contained in complaints generally includes the complainant's full name, complainant's business address, complainant's business telephone number, complainant's business email address, and airport authorized representative's full name and contact information.
+The type of PII contained in complaints generally includes the complainant's name, business address, business telephone number, business email address, and airport authorized representative's name and contact information.